DanielRudrich/ABComparisonPlugin/README.md

 There are **two switching modes**: the *exclusive solo* mode and *toggle mode*.
 The first one makes sure that only one choice is playing.
 The **fade-time** can be set to values between 0ms and 1000ms.

+**New with version 1.3.0**: The button size and displayed text labels are now customizable!

 ## Download
 Compiled VST versions of the ABComparison plug-in for macOS and windows can be downloaded here:
 - macOS: http://danielrudrich.de/plugins/ABComparison_macOS.zip